vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

 The principles used as guide to achieving effeciency include:

-* Benchmarking is fundamental to determining performance bottlenecks and qualifying that changes are effective
+* Benchmarking is fundamental to determining performance bottlenecks and qualifying that changes are effective - beware of premature optimization!
 * Minimize memory footprint of scene graph objects
 * Avoid non essential data storage
 * Pack commonly accessed data for cache friendly access
 * Avoid non essential conditionals
-* Choose coding techniques that are friendly compiler to optimization and CPU parallism
+* Choose coding techniques that are friendly to compiler optimization and CPU parallism

 An example of minziming footprint, non essential conditions and data storage has already impacted the design and implementation can be seen in minizing the size of the core [vsg::Object](../../include/vsg/core/Object.h) that is backbone of the scene graph by moving all optional data out into an optional [vsg::Auxiliary](../../include/vsg/core/Auxiliary.h) class.
 This change reduces the size of vsg::Object to 24 bytes, compared to the OpenSceneGraph's osg::Object class that is 72 bytes.
 The vsg::Node class adds no exta data members overhead so remains at 24 bytes, while the OpenSceneGraph's osg::Node class footprint is 20 bytes.
 These memory footprint reductions are carried over to all objects in the scene graph.